Stephe262/NBAScorePredictorML/README.md

 ## Use Cases
 - Sports analysts looking for insights into player and team performance in the NBA.
-- News Broadcasts looking to promote games that are predicted to be very close in point totals or possibly even games where their could be big upsets.
+- News Broadcasts looking to promote games that are predicted to be very close in point totals or possibly even games where there could be big upsets.
-- Fantasy sports enthusiasts seeking data backed predictions, on who to start, sit, trade, and/or acquire from waivers.
+- Fantasy sports enthusiasts seeking data-backed predictions, on who to start, sit, trade, and/or acquire from waivers.
 - Companies specializing in sports betting or predictive modeling for sports events.

 ## Conclusion about Insights and Model Performance